 Bachelor of Arts (Honours) in Percussion Music (Tabla/Pakhawaj)

-The University of Delhi is expected to release the DU 2020 cut off marks online from the last week of June.
+The University of Delhi is expected to release the DU 2020 cut off marks online in the month of April.
 DU cut off 2020 will be released in the form of minimum percentage of marks required in the qualifying examination for DU admissions.
 This means that candidates have to either secure marks equal to DU cut off marks or more than that.
-DU 2020 cut off may be released in 8-10 rounds for admission to over 62,000 undergraduate programmes at the 90 participating colleges.
+DU 2020 cut off may be released in 8-10 rounds for admission to over 62,000 undergraduate programmes at the 91 participating colleges.
 DU cut off lists 2020 may continue to be released till the last week of August.
 Candidates can check below DU cut off as per the different categories and participating colleges.

 Based on the previous years cutoff data of DU and the trends of the past few years, DU expected cut off for a few courses has been at the top DU colleges has been compiled here.
 Candidates can check their admission chances by checking the DU 2020 expected cut off marks here.